broadinstitute/computational-resources/01_Introduction/03_Conda/README.md

 Anaconda comes as a bundle of installations including Python, hundreds of Python packages, an integrated development environment ([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)), and other software for doing data science.
 This is useful for setting up a near complete data science environment in a single installation.

-## Anaconda Installation
-The biggest drawback of using the full Anaconda installation is that Anaconda uses 3 GB of space on your computer.
-The large size is a result of all of the packages that come pre-installed with Anaconda.
-If disk space is not an issue we recommend downloading the Full Anaconda installation.

 Enter the following command in Terminal
 ```
 brew install --cask anaconda